 Reaw shared dozens of images documenting the tattoo removal process which started in February 2017.
 The first few photographs show that the method was working as planned at first.
 Here's an image from "Day 9" of the process:

 By the 19th day, however, the skin had started to blister and the tattoo began to peel.
 The chest tattoo had fallen off about a week later:

 Reaw shared an album of the tattoo removal process at the start of May 2017 to her Facebook page that was accompanied by a message warning people against tattoos (and attempting to remove them).
 The final photograph in the album shows Reaw with a thick pink keloid scar where her tattoo used to be:

-Reaw’s experience is not unprecedented; in 2015, a woman suffered serious burns after applying a tattoo removal treatment to her arm, and in 2014, a man was left with bumpy scars on his chest after removing a tattoo.
-In fact, both Health Canada and the FDA have warned against using do-it-yourself tattoo removal creams saying that they can cause burning, rashes, and scars.
+Reaw's experience was not unprecedented: In 2015, a woman suffered serious burns after applying a tattoo removal treatment to her arm, and in 2014 a man was left with bumpy scars on his chest after removing a tattoo.
+In fact, both Health Canada and the FDA have warned against using do-it-yourself tattoo removal creams, cautioning that they can cause burning, rashes, and scars.